Red Boat Opera Company: Wing Chun

-Kung Fu was integral to China’s arts, philosophies, and discipline.
+Kung Fu was integral to China's arts, philosophies, and discipline.
 Historians suggest that kung fu began with hunters’ necessity to defend themselves in the forest.
-The first recorded mention of kung fu was in the 5th century BC in the Spring and Autumn Annals.
-It was developed as a fighting style and became a sport under the Qin Dynasty.
-By the time of the Tang Dynasty, kung fu had entered the arts in the form of poetry and literature.
+The first recorded mention of kung fu was in the 5th century BCE in the Spring and Autumn Annals.
+It was developed as a fighting style and became a sport under the Qin dynasty.
+By the time of the Tang dynasty, kung fu had entered the arts in the form of poetry and literature.
 Many historians argue that kung fu actually began with the construction of the Shaolin Temple, when the fighting style was imbued with philosophy.
 The monks at the Shaolin Temple combined kung fu with elements of Buddhism in order to strengthen body and mind.
 This combination of mental and physical discipline became the backbone of kung fu and is still central to martial arts today.
-A period of civil war during the transition of the Ming and Qing Dynasties caused many of the Shaolin Temple members to flee and take up refuge throughout southern China, resulting in the creation of Wing Chun.
+A period of civil war during the transition of the Ming and Qing dynasties caused many of the Shaolin Temple members to flee and take up refuge throughout southern China, resulting in the creation of Wing Chun.

-Liang Shan (梁贊), one of the earliest recorded users of Wing Chun in history, studied martial arts with boxer Luo Xiong (羅雄) at the age of 15.
+Liang Shan (梁贊), one of the earliest recorded users of Wing Chun, studied martial arts with boxer Luo Xiong (羅雄) at the age of 15.
 Liang Shan joined Qiaonghua Hall with Liang Erdi (梁二娣) as teacher.
 Liang Shan later gained apprenticeship and joined the Tiandihui.
 Liang Shan learned Luóhàn fú hǔ quán (羅漢伏虎拳) from Liang Erdi.
 A few years later, Liang Erdi had to move to Guangzhou.
 Before leaving, Liang Erdi introduced Liang Shan to Huang Huabao (黃華寶), who would teach Liang Shan Wing Chun Kung Fu (詠春拳法).